top of page

 How do I report an issue at a Vacation Rental near my home?

-The best course of action if there is an issue with the guests in a vacation rental is to call the contact of record (the # provided on the blue sign) first and give them an opportunity to resolve the issue.
+The best course of action if there is an issue with the guests in a vacation rental is to call the contact of record (the # provided on the sign) first and give them an opportunity to resolve the issue.
 If you do not reach them and the problem continues, call the police (number below).
 If you have ongoing problems with a particular house, we recommend that you contact the Code Enforcement office for the city of Morro Bay (number below).

 Police Department Non-emergency issues: 805-772-6225